joshua-morris/chess3d/README.md

 Create a pipenv sandbox and install dependencies using
 ```
+pipenv shell
 pipenv install
 ```

 ## Usage
-Once the virtual environement and objects are available run the game with
+Once the virtual environment run the game with
 ```
-pipenv run Chess.py
+python Chess.py
 ```
 in the outmost directory.